mtgjson/mtgjson-website/CONTRIBUTING.md

 > **Tags:** <i class="optional">optional</i>
 ```

 You can also use the `<ExampleField type='<Enum Name>'` component to render examples provided the enum values exist in the EnumValues.json file.
 See a Markdown file for an example.
-This requires some frontmatter updates where the `"schema"` property have a value that equates to an EnumValues.json property.
+This requires some frontmatter updates where the `enum` Frontmatter property has a value that equates to an EnumValues.json property and the `<Enum Name>` is the property within that enumeration.
+For example:

+If you set `enum` is Frontmatter to `card`, and `<Enum Name>` to `availability`, the example field will populate from `EnumValues.json` -> `data` -> `card` -> `availability`.

-## The Vuex Store
+## Pinia Store

-We use Vuex to fetch data from MTGJSON API's in order to fill our application data.
-However, we only do this during the first render so the application and API remains as performant as possible.
+We use Pinia to fetch data from MTGJSON API's in order to fill our application data.
+However, we only do this during the first render so the application and store remains as performant as possible.

 ## Testing